 - Low Baseline Earning Rate.
 This card has a low baseline earning rate – just 1 point per $1 spent on purchases not included in the 3x categories.
 The good news is that those 3x categories are quite broad, but this is still a letdown for consumers with far-reaching spending needs.
 If you’re looking for a true general-spending card with travel benefits, check out the Capital One Venture Rewards Credit Card, which earns 2 miles per $1 spent on all purchases.

 - Inconsistent Sign-Up Bonus.
 City National Bank Crystal Visa Infinite’s sign-up bonus history has been spotty.
 At times, applicants have qualified for bonuses of 100,000 points – a value of $1,000 or more.
 Other times, they’ve gotten nothing at all.
-Some competing cards, including Premier Rewards Gold from American Express, offer quasi-permanent sign-up bonuses worth hundreds of dollars.
+Some competing cards, including American Express Gold, offer quasi-permanent sign-up bonuses worth hundreds of dollars.

 - Can’t Redeem Points for Cash.
 You can’t redeem your CNB-earned points for cash.
 That’s a glaring omission – most high-end travel cards offer cash redemption options.

 - No Redemption Boost.
 When it’s time to redeem your accumulated points, what you see is what you get.
 You’re not entitled to any rebates at redemption, nor any boost to the value of your redeemed points.
 This is a big drawback relative to some other high-end travel rewards cards.
 For instance, Chase Sapphire Reserve Card’s points are worth 50% more when redeemed for travel.